BIANCA I LAUREANO, PhD h.c., MA, CSE, CSES she/they/Dr.

 The individuals listed below have supported and nurtured Bianca’s commitment to growth, evolution, and representation.
 They are invested in her success and her own accountable in her own unlearning and healing processes.
 They are her chosen family and intellectual community who want her to BE better, not only do better.

-JESSICA M JOHNSON, PHD
+JESSICA M JOHNSON, PhD she/her/Dr.

 Jessica Marie Johnson is an Assistant Professor in the Center Africana Studies and Department of History at the Johns Hopkins University.
 Johnson is a historian of Atlantic slavery and the Atlantic African diaspora.